COMM 001 Media and Society 4 Credits

 This introduction to the roles of mass media in U.S. and global society explores a media-saturated society.
 Students learn how mass media operate in relationship to society, controversies surrounding their activities, social consequences of media behavior, and theories for examining mass media.
-Upperclassmen allowed only by instructor’s permission.
+Restricted to CAS students but other colleges and upperclassmen allowed by instructor’s permission.

 COMM 040 (ENTP 040) Entrepreneurial Communication for Creative Industries 3 Credits